 Here in the United States, suction cups are a primary modality with licensed acupuncturists and increasingly with physical therapists.
 They function as a type of reverse deep-tissue bodywork, where the skin, muscle, and fascia are pulled outward in addition to being pushed inward.
 As with acupuncture, micro-trauma caused by suction spurs a cascade of healing reactions that also affect and heal injured tissue.

 Fascia are sleeves made of collagen protein that attach, separate, stabilize and enclose muscles and internal organs.
 When impacted by trauma, fascia can develop adhesions that hinder the function and mobility of muscles.
 Suction cups, acupuncture, and other forms of bodywork can break up these adhesions and promote healing.
 The pulling effect of the suction cups resets the relationship between fascia and the muscles and skin to which they attach, returning function to a healthy state.

-Based on my experience, my guess is that Stephen Curry has a rotary cuff issue with his left shoulder—which was injured during his horrible fall while playing against the Memphis Grizzlies—and that he is getting treated in part with suction cups.
+Based on my experience, it looks like Stephen Curry has a rotary cuff issue with his left shoulder, and that he is getting treated in part with suction cups, and hence the suction cup marks.
 While he is right handed, an injury to his left shoulder could still affect his shooting, and may help explain why he has not been shooting as well this series.